 Every year Oxford businesses all throughout town put seasonal food options on their menu (pumpkin and cheesecake swirled ice cream, anyone?) and we've rounded them up for you here.

 What is it about markets that just screams fall?
-We can't quite put our finger on it but what we do know for sure is that putting on your comfiest sweater and taking a stroll through a market is a classic autumnal activity.
+We can't quite put our finger on it but what we do know for sure is that putting on your comfiest sweater and taking a stroll through a local market is a classic autumnal activity.

 Oxford has several markets for you to explore, each offering a little something different.
 Looking for pumpkins?
 Mums?
 A corn maze?
 Oxford markets have all these and more.